Calibration of Local-Stochastic Volatility Models by Optimal Transport: Introduction

 The paper is organised as follows: In Section 2, we introduce some preliminary definitions.
-In Section 3, we show the connection between the semi-martingale optimal transport problem and an equivalent PDE formulation.
+In Section 3, we show the connection between the semi-martingale optimal transport problem and a PDE formulation.
 Duality results are then established for the PDE formulation.
-In Section 4, we demonstrate the calibration method using a Heston-like LSV model and provide numerical examples with simulated data.
+In Section 4, we demonstrate the calibration method using a Heston-like LSV model.
+Numerical method and results with both simulated data and FX market data are provided in Section 5.